PureIsntHere/Dead-Matter-Server-Installer/README.txt

 Step 4) SteamCMD will begin installing the DM Dedicated server files to the location provided.

 Note: If you use steam guard steamcmd.exe will ask for your auth code.
 This will not interupt the process.

+Note: You will need to modify serverfolder\deadmatter\Saved\Config\WindowsServer\Game.ini With the options you want for your server